|The Roman Catholic Community of Waterbury, Waitsfield and Moretown Vermont||HOME||St. Andrew Religious Education|

 High School Religious Education

 Children's Masses provide an opportunity for students to participate in the liturgy and reinforce the theme of “service” to their parish.
 We have found that once they give it a try, children enjoy the opportunity to be involved in the various roles of the Mass that they usually see performed by adults.
-Please encourage your children to actively participate at the Children’s Masses when asked, and we encourage you to attend these special services together as a family.
-Scheduled Children’s Masses are included in the Schedule of Classes.
+Please encourage your children to actively participate at the Children’s Masses when invited.
+We encourage you to attend these special services together as a family.
+Scheduled Children’s Masses are included in our Class Schedule.
 Thank you to Sile and Sergio Torres for providing music for our Children’s Masses again this year!

 Safe Environment Program for Children and Youth – Circle of Grace

-This program, mandated by the Diocese of Burlington is steeped in the truths of the Catholic faith and provides a holistic approach to the safety, well-being and spiritual formation of children and youth.
+This program, mandated by the Diocese of Burlington is steeped in the truths of the Catholic faith and provides a holistic approach to the safety, well-being, and spiritual formation of children/youth.
 Teachers will be presenting this program in grades 1 through 10 over a two week period in February.
-Additional information on this program will be provided to parents at a later date.
+Feel free to talk with your child’s teacher if you have questions concerning this program.

 Protecting God Children – It’s Everyone’s Responsibility